Verizon Fios Triple Play with Gifts - Digital Trends | Digital Trends

-$79.99 a month for 2 years (with 2 year agreement) + A year of Amazon Prime + An Amazon Echo (2nd Gen) on Fios.
+$79.99 a month for 2 years (with 2 year agreement) + A year of Amazon Prime + An Amazon Echo (2nd Gen) on Fios + Choose Gift on Fios.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.